How can cities manage rapid growth while balancing concerns over environmental risks and maintaining the community’s character?

 - Stormwater runoff from a site must not cause detrimental impacts not only in the quantity of runoff, but also in the quality of the water, to avoid pollution of watercourses with nutrients, sediments, or other earthen material generated on or caused by surface runoff on or across the permit area.

 - Planned developments have specific open space requirements, including 50% greenways and a minimum of 1 acre of dry detention basins or retention areas.

 The Hammond UDC promotes resilience through consideration for economic development and community character – and how these priorities are undermined by flood risks.
 In addition, the UDC provides clear information and expectations for residents and potential development.
 This creates a positive climate for investment in a community, through a straightforward, clearly described permitting process and relevant information.

 - The UDC recognizes and promotes flood protection and mitigation for the goals of minimizing prolonged business interruptions, minimizing future flood blight areas, and minimizing the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public.

 - The UDC requires that potential buyers be notified if a property is in a flood area.

-- The Hammond Historic District pairs community character concerns while fostering economic development.
+- The Hammond Historic District considers community character concerns when fostering economic development.

 - The UDC lays out a clear review authority and includes a system for managing disputes or resolving conflicts.